 Anayze the Data Yourself

-The TIMSS site has an interesting interactive data analyzer for the TIMSS, by AIR Lighthouse, but sadly it's gone the way of the dodo.
+The TIMSS site [had] an interesting interactive data analyzer for the TIMSS, by AIR Lighthouse, but sadly it's gone the way of the dodo.

 AIR Lighthouse empowers the users to ask their own questions of complex datasets without specialized research or statistical skills.
 Users can create custom-run tables, graphs and other statistics over the Internet.
 This product is designed to integrate multiple complex surveys, assessments, or other data collections.

-You can select information by country, by grade, by student attitude, computer access and many other variables.
-You can draw graphs and tables for the selections that you make.
+You [could] select information by country, by grade, by student attitude, computer access and many other variables.
+You [could] draw graphs and tables for the selections that you make.

 See the 1 Comment below.